Dadapeer12345/FindS_Algorithm/README.md

 # FindS_Algorithm
-This is the code of FindS algorithm in Machine Learning
+This is the python code of and explanation of FindS algorithm in Machine Learning